Secure Human Action Recognition by Encrypted Neural Network Inference: Discussion

-Homomorphic encryption has recently attracted much attention in the application of privacy-preserving \textit{Machine Learning as a Service}.
+Homomorphic encryption has recently attracted much attention in the application of privacy-preserving Machine Learning as a Service (MLaaS).
 In this paper, we address the real-world challenge in privacy-preserving human action recognition by presenting a scalable and low-latency HE-based system for secure neural network inference.
-To the best of our knowledge, this is the first secure model that can make predictions on daily activities and fall events.
-Our solution shows highly promising results for enhancing privacy-preserving real-time healthcare monitoring services for aging in place in a cost-effective and reliable manner.
+Our solution shows highly promising results for enhancing privacy-preserving healthcare monitoring services for aging in place in a cost-effective and reliable manner, which can have abundant social and health value.